 Appointment terms will be not less than three years to preserve an appropriate level of knowledge and experience on the Committee.
 Appointment terms may be staggered and/or extended at the discretion of the CEO.
-Appointment terms may be extended when there are extenuating (and documented) circumstances that would justify maintaining a Member for a period longer than the initial appointment.
-A Member may only serve on the committee for up to ten consecutive years.
+Appointment terms may be extended when there are extenuating (and documented) circumstances that would justify maintaining a Member for a longer period than the initial appointment.
+A Member may only serve on the committee for ten years consecutively.

-Members are appointed for their individual skills, qualifications and experience.
+Members are appointed for their individual skills, appropriate qualifications and experience.
 Taken collectively, Members will have a broad range of skills and experience relevant to the operations of NHMRC.
-At least one Member of the Committee must have accounting or related financial management experience, with an understanding of accounting and auditing standards in a public sector environment, whilst another Member will have performance reporting expertise.
+At least one Member of the Committee will have accounting or related financial management experience, with an understanding of accounting and auditing standards in a public sector environment, whilst another Member will have performance reporting expertise.

-The Committee is authorised to appoint a Member to act for the Chair as needed.
+The Committee is authorised to appoint a Deputy Chair at act for the Chair as needed.